cfpb/hmda-frontend/src/documentation/markdown/2020/panel-data-fields.md

   - Varying values

 ### [assets](#assets)
-- **Description:** The assets of the institution in the 4th quarter of the HMDA collection year
+- **Description:** The count of assets of the institution in the 4th quarter of the HMDA collection year
 - **Values:**
   - -1: NULL/blank
   - Varying values